TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/BackendLayout.rst

 Backend layout
 ==============

-Backend layouts can be defined as database records or via page TSconfig.
+Backend layouts can be defined as database records or via :ref:`page TSconfig <t3tsconfig:pagetsconfig>`.
-Page TsConfig should be preferred as it can be stored in the file system and be kept under version control.
+Page TSconfig should be preferred as it can be stored in the file system and be kept under version control.

 .. _be-layout-video: